spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 4.2.2 Collection
 ================

 **Label (mandatory):** Enter title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
-[2]_ This label will be used in front end applications.
+[2]_ This label will be used in SpokenWeb front end applications.

 If the collection is not deposited in an institutional archive but has been made available by a community organization via Internet Archive or another open access repository, use the name of the collection provided by that organization.
 If there is no clear title provided to a collection, a title must be created at least two of the following: